10 Must-Haves for Your Facebook Business Page

-6. Engaging, consistent posts.

 If your customers follow you on Facebook, that means they’re interested in your company, your products, and what you have to say.
 If you don’t keep them entertained and engaged with regular posts, they’ll likely stop visiting your page.
-Create an editorial calendar to ensure you have enough material for quality, consistent posts.
-Create various types of posts, including event announcements, helpful tips, news that’s relevant to your audience, company events and milestones, holiday and seasonal subjects, and leave room to post about hot topics that suddenly trend.
+Create an editorial calendar to ensure you have enough material for a regular schedule of high quality posts of a variety of types,including event announcements, helpful tips, news that’s relevant to your audience, company events and milestones, holiday and seasonal subjects, and current news and hot topics.

 Be sure to include images or videos with your posts—Facebook posts with images see 2.3 times more engagement than those without.
 Studies have shown that posting one to two times per day is the ideal Facebook posting frequency, but the best days and times to post vary widely depending on the industry, audience, and other factors, so run tests to see what works best for your business.

 Videos are a great way to get your audience’s attention.
 Videos are more likely to be shared than any other post type, and Facebook users watch live videos three times longer than prerecorded videos.
 You can post videos up to 240 minutes in length, but when it comes to ideal length, Facebook recommends 3+ minutes for long videos such as episodic shows and live streaming and less than 1 minute for short videos such as fun content, announcements, polls, and ads.

 8. A call to action button.

 Want to drive Facebook visits to your website?
 Add a call-to-action button inviting your social audience to perform the desired action.
 Facebook offers seven call-to-action options, including “Sign Up,” “Watch Video,” and “Book Now.”

 9. Properly assigned page roles.

-Updated text: # 10 Must-Haves for Your Facebook Business Page